Next Course Starting 26th May 2026

 BUILDING TRANSFORMATION

-Course content
+Course Content

-This 4-session online course will cover the basics of what you need to design and implement a participatory community engagement project that combines physical and forum theatre techniques, interactive social research, and creative approaches to effecting and measuring positive change.
+This 6-session online course will cover the basics of what you need to design and implement a participatory community engagement project that combines physical and forum theatre techniques, interactive social research, and creative approaches to effecting and measuring positive change.

 This course enables participants to understand how to use practical tools – integrating theory and practice.
 Arts for Action’s pedagogical approach puts participants at the centre of their own learning and uses a variety of tools to encourage creativity, sharing, reflection, learning and new thinking.